A Bet on Language Acquisition Through International Education and Global Mobility

 How We Sustained a Global Mobility Program Through The Pandemic

 The outbreak of COVID-19 changed almost entirely the global mobility landscape in 2020.
-It forced institutions across the world to reinvent themselves and adapt not only to the new travel and social distancing measures but also to the new education scene.
+It forced institutions across the world to reinvent themselves and adapt, not only to the new travel and social distancing measures, but also to the new education scene.

 Sustaining our global mobility programs involved decision-making with absolute uncertainty, willingness to take risks, and expecting normalcy to come back sooner than later.
 Recruitment efforts moved entirely online, and social media (especially the rise of TikTok) turned out to be the best ally to keep the interest alive.
 In-house marketing became essential to respond to the pervasive changes.
-Every strategic decision made before the pandemic was key to respond assertively to the new concerns of our target market and building a community around our programs was crucial in retaining talent for the fall programs.
+Every strategic decision made before the pandemic was key to respond assertively to the new concerns of our target market.
+Also, building a community around our programs was crucial in retaining talent for the fall programs.

 One Step at a Time: Building a Comprehensive International Exchange Program

 Back in 2011, Meddeas was founded, and it started with the Language Assistant Programs in Spain for private and charter schools.
 The program was designed and continues, to help schools in their bilingual and educational projects through the recruitment of qualified native speakers that adapt to the institutions’ core values.

 With the schools at the core of the company’s operation, a demanding selection process was devised, one that has continued to adapt and evolve.
 Over 150 recent graduates went through the process and the first 21 participants joined different schools across Spain in the fall of 2012.

 In 2018 after the Meddeas Language Assistant Programs were consolidated, ConversaSpain was born.
 The program was created exclusively to serve public schools across Spain, which has duplicated the number of participants each year.